Back to blog

 OptimizationAdd forecasting, tariff-aware charging, utilization scoring, and exception analyticsWhich automation improves cost, reliability, or utilization without reducing trust?

 Keep automation gated at first.
 Let dispatchers and depot managers approve recommendations while the platform learns which routes, vehicles, chargers, and operating conditions create the most exceptions.
+If growth is expected across depots, regions, or vehicle classes, design the MVP as the first layer of a scalable software development roadmap rather than a one-off depot tool.

 KPIs That Prove the Platform Is Working